martindbp/martindbp.github.io/pages/home.md

 .. type: text
 -->

-Hi there, welcome to my little space on the interwebs!
-This is where I post random thoughts, analyses and side-projects.
-Day to day I work mostly with Computer Vision and Machine Learning.
-In my spare time I split my time between trying to learn Chinese and trying to improve the learning process.
-Here is a list of things I've done / written about:
+Hi there, my name is Martin Pettersson, and this is where I post random thoughts, analyses and (side)projects.
+My background is in image processing, computer vision and machine learning, with a bit of back-end programming thrown in for good measure.

+Currently I'm taking a break from regular employement, instead trying to bring Value To The People™ by way of [zimu.ai](zimu.ai).
+It's a browser extension providing captions and subtitles for pretty much any Chinese video online, using Computer Vision and ML to extract them, then personalizing them for Chinese learners.

+Here is a list of other things I've done / written about:

 * [Solving Minesweeper](posts/minesweeper/)
 * ["Can I Say This In Chinese" with BERT](posts/can-i-say-this/)